-Transporting surfboards in a van: a practical guide
+Transporting your surfboards in a van: a practical guide

-Travelling in a van with several boards: how to optimize space?
+Traveling in a van with multiple skateboards: how to optimize space?

-When you leave (or travel) in a van and surf regularly, one question quickly comes to mind: how do you transport your surfboards in a van?
-Between boards of different sizes, wet wetsuits and everyday gear, every centimeter counts.
-Here’s a comprehensive guide for all van surfers who want to keep their quiver varied, without sacrificing comfort or mobility.
+When you travel in a van and surf regularly, one question quickly arises: how do you transport your surfboards?
+Between boards of different sizes, wet wetsuits, and everyday essentials, every centimeter counts.
+Here's a complete guide for all vanlife surfers who want to maintain a diverse quiver without sacrificing comfort or mobility.

-Travelling by van to surf is the perfect combo on paper… but in reality, even carrying a single board can quickly become a real challenge.
-Depending on the layout of your van and the size of your board, you’ll have to juggle space, circulation and equipment protection.
-If you’re keen to progress and want to invest in a second board, but you’re wondering how you’re going to store them in your van, this article is for you!
+Traveling by van to surf sounds like the perfect combination on paper… but in reality, even transporting a single board can quickly become a real challenge.
+Depending on your van's layout and the size of your board, you have to juggle available space, movement inside, and protecting your equipment.
+If you want to improve your surfing and are considering investing in a second board but are wondering how to store them in your van, this article is for you!

-When you decide to base your trip around surfing and go in search of waves, one thing quickly becomes clear: one board is not enough.
-Sure, you might think you’re taking along your favorite board, the one you surf with 80% of the time.
-But once you’re on the road, conditions change, spots vary, and so do your desires.
-Each session calls for a different board style.
+When you decide to base your trip around surfing and head out in search of waves, one thing quickly becomes clear: a single board isn't enough .
+Sure, you might think you'll just bring your favorite board, the one you surf with 80% of the time.
+But once you're on the road, conditions change, spots vary, and so do your preferences.
+Each session calls for a different style of board.

-Setting off in a van with several boards is above all a question of adaptability.
-This allows you to maximize your sessions, to adapt to the weather, swell, tide and wind conditions, and above all to enjoy yourself, day after day.
-Alternate between a playful fish and a more nervous shortboard, bring out a longboard for small swells, or test a different shape to progress and get out of your comfort zone.
+Traveling by van with multiple boards is first and foremost about adaptability.
+It allows you to maximize your sessions, adapt to the weather conditions, the swell, the tide, the wind, and above all, have fun, day after day.
+You can alternate between a playful fish and a more responsive shortboard, bring out a longboard for smaller swells, or try a different shape to progress and step outside your comfort zone.

 2. Space constraints in a van